“Stop trading time for money.”

-I don’t think so, but the answer isn’t to try to stop trading time for money—instead, I think people should try to start trading time for more money!
+I don’t think so, but the answer isn’t to try to stop trading time for money—instead, consider trading time for more money!

 Start by Trading Time for MORE Money

-- Group coaching services; each group has five members that pay you $400/month in exchange for four hour-long phone calls/month, plus an hour/month each of email support.
-Effective hourly rate is $222.22/hour.
+- Group coaching services, in which each group has five members who pay you $400/month in exchange for four hour-long phone calls/month, plus an hour/month each of email support.

 The beauty of these options is that the effective hourly rates are a lot higher than a corporate job, but you can still be up and running pretty quickly.

-If you spend a couple of hours of focused work per day (networking and infrastructure building), for example, you could have consulting clients lined up within a month.
-Not a lot, but then, it doesn’t have to be a lot; at $100/hour, if you line up just 5 hours/week of consulting work, that can replace half of a $50K/year salary.
+If you spend a couple of hours of focused work per day on networking and infrastructure building, for example, you could have consulting clients lined up within a month.
+Not a lot, but then, it doesn’t have to be a lot.
+At $100/hour, if you line up just 5 hours/week of consulting work, you can replace half of a $50K/year salary.

 Do you see where I’m going with this?

-Here’s what a timeline might look like for a guy who is making $50K/year, and wants to transition out of his corporate job to a more “not trading time for money” lifestyle:
+Here’s what a timeline might look like for someone who’s making $50K/year, and wants to transition out of her corporate job to a more “not trading time for money” lifestyle:

 Most people try to jump straight from step 1 to step 7, but that’s very hard because step 7 takes a lot of work.
 And if you’re still stuck in step 1, you don’t have time to do it all.

-Over to you – do you aspire to stop trading time for money?
-What avenues have you tried in order to achieve that goal?
+Over to you: Do you aspire to stop trading time for money?
+What avenues have you tried to achieve that goal?